ganoro/brif-api/README.md

 brif-api
 ========

-The API and Socket.IO project for Brif
+API and Socket services for the www.brif.us site